 As the name suggests, a GPU is a special type of processor specifically designed for graphical processing.
 Even a modest one, costing less than £50 can take the work of creating the screen image off the main processor resulting in a faster overall experience.

 At the other end of the scale graphics card costing several hundred pounds can run even a dozen screens sumiltaneously, creating a panoramic virtual world of gaming.

 For more details on ways of avoiding the expense of buying a new computer give us a call on (01453) 758 934 or contact us now.

 Making older computers BETTER than new.

 Definately the best upgrade you can do to your computer.
 In normal usage a 8 year old computer with an SSD will outperform most new computers that don't have an SSD.

-OK whilst they are not cheap, they are much cheaper than a new computer and none of your settings will change.
+They are much cheaper than a new computer (supplied and fitted from only £95) and none of your settings will change.